STANDING

 Who is Brad Jacobsen?

-Brad was born in 1969, a sports loving, creative and adventurous spirit.
-At the age of 25, during a camping trip in Pemberton, Brad broke his neck diving for a frisbee, leaving him a quadriplegic.
+Born in 1969, Brad was a sports-loving, creative, and adventurous spirit.
+At the age of 25, during a camping trip near Pemberton, a single moment changed his life.
+Diving for a frisbee, Brad broke his neck and became a quadriplegic.

 The Filmmakers